Board-Certified Plastic Surgeon: How to Verify Credentials

-In the best of all possible worlds, we would be able to look at an advertisement for a rhinoplasty surgeon and trust that what it said was true.
-We would be able to sit in the surgeon’s office and not have to read each and every certificate on the wall to see if they are current.
-Until we all live in that world, we have to verify a doctor’s credentials to make sure he is a board-certified plastic surgeon.
+In a perfect world, we could look at an advertisement for a rhinoplasty surgeon and trust that what it said was the truth.
+We would be able to sit in the surgeon's office and not have to read each and every certificate on the wall to see if they are up-to-date.
+Unfortunately, we don't live in a perfect world.
+For this reason, we have to verify a doctor's credentials to make sure he is a board-certified plastic surgeon.

-One of the most important steps during the search for the right surgeon is to verify his accreditation and credentials.
-You can make sure a plastic surgeon is board certified, by going to the American Board of Medical Specialties' website.
-You have to register, but registration is free.
-You can also verify a surgeon's certification over the phone by calling 1-866-ASK-ABMS (or 1-866-275-2267).
+A very important step during the search for the right surgeon is the process of verifying his accreditation and credentials.
+You can make sure a plastic surgeon has board certification by going to the American Board of Medical Specialties' website.
+You can also check whether a surgeon is board certified by calling 1-866-ASK-ABMS (or 1-866-275-2267).

-Medical malpractice is a very scary subject for both doctors and patients.
-There are frivolous lawsuits and ones that have merit.
+Medical malpractice is a very scary subject for all parties — doctors and patients alike.
+Sometimes lawsuits have merit, but many times they are frivolous.
 There are great surgeons who have been sued and there are bad surgeons who haven't been sued yet.
-If you do find that your surgeon has been involved in a recent lawsuit, ask why.
+If you do find that your surgeon has been involved in a recent lawsuit, ask the reason why.
 You have a right to know unless there is a specific gag order regarding the details.
-However the gag order is usually regarding the amount settled, not why.
+However, a gag order normally only limits information regarding the amount settled, not the reason behind the lawsuit.

-Malpractice lawsuits can be filed because the results were not what the patient expected or if something unforeseen (undiagnosed medical conditions, anesthesia complications, etc.) happened that was no one’s fault.
+Malpractice lawsuits can be filed for many reasons, including because the results were not what the patient expected or because something unforeseen (undiagnosed medical conditions, anesthesia complications, etc.) happened that was not the fault of any particular person.
 The basis of a medical malpractice suit is supposed to be negligence, where the physician or surgeon administered care that was substandard in that particular medical community or specialty.

 Verifying a Surgery Center's Accreditation